lgsvl/simulator/Docs/python-api.md

  * **RadarSensor** - see [Radar](#radar-sensor) sensor
  * **CanBusSensor** - see [CAN bus](#can-bus)

-Each sensor has following common members:
+Each sensor has the following common members:

- * `name` - name of sensor, you can use this, for example, to choose one specific camera from multiple cameras
+ * `name` - name of sensor, to diffrentiate sensors of the same type, for example, to choose one out of multiple cameras attached to EgoVehicle
- * `transform` - property that contains position and rotation of sensor relative to agent transform
+ * `transform` - property that contains position and rotation of a sensor relative to the agent transform
  * `enabled` - bool property, set to `True` if sensor is enabled for capturing and sending data to ROS or Cyber bridge

 ### Camera Sensor

-Camera sensor has following read only properties:
+The Camera sensor has the following read only properties:

- * `frequency` - rate the image is captured & sent to ROS or Cyber bridge
+ * `frequency` - rate at which images are captured & sent to ROS or Cyber bridge
  * `width` - image width
  * `height` - image height
  * `fov` - vertical field of view in degrees